Also known as: Spinal tap, Ventricular puncture, Lumbar puncture, Cisternal puncture or Cerebrospinal fluid culture

 The anesthetic will sting or burn when first injected.
 There will be a hard pressure sensation when the needle is inserted.
 Often, there is some brief pain when the needle goes through the tissue surrounding the spinal cord.
 This pain should stop in a few seconds.

 In most cases, the procedure takes about 30 minutes.
 The actual pressure measurements and CSF collection only take a few minutes.

 Why the Test is Performed

 This test is done to measure pressures within the cerebrospinal fluid and to collect a sample of the fluid for further testing.

 CSF analysis can be used to diagnose certain neurologic disorders.
 These may include infections (such as meningitis) and brain or spinal cord damage.
 A spinal tap may also be done to establish the diagnosis of normal pressure hydrocephalus.

 Normal values typically range as follows:

 If the CSF looks bloody or red, it may be a sign of bleeding or spinal cord obstruction.
 If it is brown, orange, or yellow, it may be a sign of increased CSF protein or previous bleeding (more than 3 days ago).
-Occasionally, there may be blood in the sample that came from the spinal tap intself.
+There may be blood in the sample that came from the spinal tap itself.
 This makes it harder to interpret the test results.

 Additional conditions under which the test may be performed: